Tanner Row

-Tanner Row is a street in the city centre of York, in England.
+Tanner Row is a street in the city centre of York, England.

 History

-The area covered by the street was part of the civilian settlement associated with Roman Eboracum.
-Archaeological investigations have uncovered remains of a bathhouse, and a house, and two mosaic pavements.
+The area covered by the street formed part of the civilian settlement associated with Roman Eboracum.
+Archaeological investigations have uncovered remains of a bathhouse, a house, and two mosaic pavements.

-The street originated in the Mediaeval period as part of North Street, running along the back of the plots of the buildings on the north side of Micklegate.
-The street gradually became built up with warehouses, coach houses, stables.
-An increasing number of the Micklegate plots were divided, with new houses constructed on the street.
+The street developed in the medieval period as part of North Street, running along the backs of the plots on the north side of Micklegate.
+Over time it became built up with warehouses, coach houses, and stables, and an increasing number of Micklegate plots were subdivided, with new houses constructed along the street.

-By the late Middle Ages, the street was associated with tanners, and in 1524 it was recorded as "Barker Rawe".
-In 1700, Lady Hewley's Almshouses were built on the street, surviving until they were demolished for the construction of the city's first railway station.
+By the late Middle Ages the street was associated with tanners, and in 1524 it was recorded as "Barker Rawe".
+In 1700, Lady Hewley's Almshouses were built here, surviving until their demolition for the construction of the city's first railway station.